 Terrestrial habitats, such as forests, grasslands and wet peatlands, contain large volumes of carbon in their biomass and soils.
 Yet these habitats are being destroyed or degraded at an unprecedented rate, releasing stored carbon into the atmosphere and contributing to global warming.
 Avoiding the imminent loss of existing habitats prevents the release of stored carbon, whilst enabling the regeneration of degraded habitats gradually re-absorbes atmospheric CO2.

-The WLT Carbon Balanced programme offsets emissions by preventing the imminent destruction of threatened habitats and restoring degraded habitats.
+WLT's Carbon Balanced programme offsets emissions by preventing the imminent destruction of threatened habitats and restoring degraded habitats.

-WLT Carbon Balanced offsets are carefully designed according to robust project design standards that ensure the offsets are real and delivered at a portfolio of sites where they are measurable, verifiable and properly monitored.
+WLT's Carbon Balanced offsets are carefully designed according to robust project design standards that ensure the offsets are real and delivered at a portfolio of sites where they are measurable, verifiable and properly monitored.

 In so doing, individuals and companies contribute to global biodiversity conservation